hazrinatn/project-chat-app/README.md

 ]
 ```

-Where a chat object is:
+Where a message object is:

 | Field       | Type   | Description                   |
 | ----------- | ------ | ----------------------------- |